Pepperdine University Celebrates Founder's Day 2021

 Pepperdine’s “2020–2021 Year in Review” video was also unveiled during the ceremony, featuring the University’s most memorable events and accomplishments from the previous academic year.
 Under the direction of Ryan Board, director of choral activities, the Pepperdine Chamber Choir performed the song “One Voice,” featuring a guitar accompaniment by Seaver College student and Pepperdine Chamber Choir member Nolan Harvel.

 In his welcome remarks, President Gash explored the topics of community belonging and unity as noted in the New Testament, explaining that one of the most distinct components of a Christian university is its clear demonstration of unity.
-“When we're [committed to] something, it means that we're totally devoted to it, so much so that we'll do anything to express our devotion to it,” he said.
+“When we're to something, it means that we're totally devoted to it, so much so that we'll do anything to express our devotion to it,” he said.
 “We'll abandon our dignity to express our commitment to what we're truly devoted to, as Christ calls us to be devoted to him and to one another.”

 Announcing this academic year’s theme of “Unity,” President Gash called upon the Pepperdine community to communicate with one another, specifically by encouraging conversations, actively listening, and building relationships with peers and colleagues.
 “If we're going to build a community of togetherness, of belonging, and of unity, we need to be talking,” he expressed.
 “Our goal is unity.
 Our method to get there is together.
 If this takes talking, let's talk together.
 If it takes work, let's work together.
 If it's a fight, let's fight together.”